 Material and experience boosters are not an uncommon occurrence in the shop and since the new patch seemingly tipped the scales in grinding's favour which could potentially force players to buy material boosters.
 It may be too early to conclusively state that Ubisoft are herding players into paying for boosters as the patch landed only recently.

-One ominous and unannounced change to Assassin's Creed Odyssey is that it now requires a constant internet connection , despite being a singleplayer game.
+One ominous and unannounced change to Assassin's Creed Odyssey is that it now , despite being a singleplayer game.
 Since the main selling window passed a while ago, the only obvious explanation for this change is to make sure players have access to the in-game shop 24/7.

 If these suspicions turn out to be true upon further testing, it will make on EA's infamous Reddit post about sense of pride and accomplishment both ironic and hypocritic.
 Should progression in Assassin's Creed Odyssey be cut down enough to bait players into microtransactions, it would be the exact same thing EA did with Star Wars Battlefront 2.